duleorlovic/blog/_posts/2015-11-11-seo-advices.md

 You can use some of the services: Google Analytics, Firebase anal, Amazon anal, Fabric Answers, Mixpanel, Keen, Segment, Amplitude, Localytics, Ionic Analytics

+Go to https://analytics.google.com and on left sidebar click Admin to add property and get UA code.

 # SEO search enginge optimization